-HAPPY DAYS in rehearsal!
+HAPPY DAYS on stage!

 LYNN STEINMETZ (Winnie) is a founding member of the Washington Stage Guild, where audiences most recently saw her as Catherine Petkoff in Arms and the Man in 2023 and various characters in The Good Doctor, as well as Kitty Warren in Mrs. Warren’s Profession in 2022 (and years ago, her daughter Vivie).
 Over the years, Stage Guild audiences have known Lynn as various English ladies, Irish lasses, Southern belles, saucy maids, a queen or two, doting mothers, dotty mothers, a drunk chain-smoking sister, and a mischievous ghost.
 Over the past 40-something years she has performed at several venues in the Washington–Baltimore area, including Arena Stage, Woolly Mammoth, Olney Theatre Center, Round House Theatre, Everyman Theatre, Kennedy Center, the Smithsonian, and others.
 Lynn studied at the Catholic University of America and The Juilliard School.